Sly112/weather/README.md

 App for checking weather forecast.
 It can download forecast for 10 days.
 A proper city name should be provided to make it working e.g. London.

-Data could by refresh by swipe gesture.
+Data could be refreshed by swipe gesture.